Frequently Asked Room Selection Questions

 Q: Who is required to live on campus?

-A: Augustana requires all first, second, and third-year students to live on campus.
+A: Augustana requires all first and second-year students to live on campus.
 View Augustana's Residency Requirement for more information.

-Q: How do I get approval to move off-campus next year?
+Q: How do I get approval to move off-campus if I am a first or second year student?

 A: Please visit Living Off-Campus for information about off-campus approvals.